xCryptech/SLib/README.md

-# SLib
+# SLibPro

-The SLib library adds the ability to use custom scripts in the 'LTSA Master' application.
+The SLibPro library adds the ability to use custom scripts in the 'LTSA Master' application.

 Installation: